 The park is big, so plan to spend your time in certain areas before hand and maybe even think about where you would like to eat and drink beforehand to prevent racing around the park all day.
 Be aware the Skyride and the parts of the Gardens not included in the Garden Lights will close as dusk approaches for safety reasons, which mean you need to be more aware of travelling around after this time.

 Scarefest Special Events:

-The scare-mazes are the highlight of the event for any thrill seeker – and we at TowersStreet love them!
+The scare mazes are the highlight of the event for any thrill seeker – and we at TowersStreet love them!
 See our individual guides to the mazes.

-Also don’t miss the Scaremosphere characters around the park, although not aimed to be very scary they should be a great warm-up for the scare mazes.
+Also don’t miss the characters around the park, although not aimed to be very scary they should be a great warm-up for the scare mazes.

 Eating and Drinking:

-As the day is long and chilly you’ll probably want to eat indoors; all of the following offer indoor seating.
+This year the park are offering a range of extra food kiosks on the front lawn but as the day is long and chilly you’ll probably want to eat indoors; all of the following offer indoor seating.

-- The Burger Kitchen (Cloud Cuckoo Land)
+- The Burger Kitchen (Fountain Square)